Hasna hena flower picture

 Mexico, Central America (ie Belize, Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua and Panama) and Cuba.

-Common name of Hasna hena flower.
+Most common name of Hasna hena flower.

 Evening Scented Jasmine, Jasmine, Lady of the Night, Lady of the Night, Night Blooming Jasmine, Night Sestrum, Night Jasmine, Night Queen, Night Blooming Jasmine, Night Flowering Jasmine, Night-Flowering Jasmine, Night-Scented Jasmine.
 Night Blooming System, George Jasmine.

-Attractive Features of Hasna hena.
+Attractive Features of Hasna hena flower.

 Anyone who does not know this flower will think at first sight that the flower has not blossomed yet.
 The blossoming part of the flower is divided into five parts and looks like a star.
 The color varies from white to ghee.
 As the night deepens, its fragrance enchants all around.
 The scent of flowers can be found from far away.
 It can be seen blooming almost all the time except winter.
 However, in the rainy season, the flowers bloom more. littleinvention1